sueddeutsche/editron/README.md

 > This is the core of the editron editor.
 It may be used to build a custom application (instead of using the default
 > [editron](https://github.com/sueddeutsche/editron) application).

-Core repository of [editron](https://github.com/sueddeutsche/editron) json-editor.
+This is the base for building a complete [editron](https://github.com/sueddeutsche/editron) json-editor.
 Its Controller may be used to setup one or many input-forms, based on nested editors for each input-data.
 The core and the main app are still under development and the api has not yet settled.
 Still, it is flawlessly used in production for a CMS at the Süddeutsche Digitale Medien GmbH.

 ## Features